- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 The requirements to meet these fees are usually not difficult to meet so long as you have a decent amount of cash earmarked for bank account bonuses.
 For example:

-- If the bank requires a minimum balance to waive the monthly fee, I simply move that amount in and leave it there until I am able to close the account.
+- If the bank requires a minimum balance to waive the monthly fee, I simply move that amount in and leave it there until I can close the account.

 - If the bank requires a certain number of debit card transactions, I simply do these debit card transactions by sending money to my spouse via Venmo or Square Cash.
 Or I buy small denominations of Amazon gift cards.